-Jennifer Aniston Reaches 20 Million Milestone On Instagram & Her ‘Friends’ Have A Lot To Say About It
+Jennifer Aniston Reaches 20 Million Milestone On Instagram & Her Fans Have A Lot To Say About It

 Aniston noted her jaw-dropping milestone with a post that showed her tearing up at an awards ceremony.
 In the post, which quickly racked up more than 12.8 million likes and nearly 25,000 comments, the star noted that she owes a lot of thank you notes to her 20 million followers.

-Celebrity pals, including Tom Hanks’ wife, Rita Wilson, weighed in on the comments section to her post as they noted “overachiever” Aniston’s fast rise on the site.
-Erin Foster, the daughter of Grammy-winning composer David Foster also trolled Aniston’s fast follow count.
+Celebrity pals, including Tom Hanks’ wife, Rita Wilson, weighed in by posting in the comments section, noting “overachiever” Aniston’s fast rise on the site.
+Erin Foster, the daughter of Grammy-winning composer David Foster also trolled Aniston’s fast follower count.

 “WTF you’ve only been here a couple weeks, I’ve been working this scene for 4 yrs!!” she wrote.